arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### Opta™ Basic Configuration

-To configure the Modbus TCP communication, we need to know first each Opta IP.
-If you attach the Opta™ to your computer using the RJ-45 cable and the Ethernet switch and leave the ethernet configuration as default, the external *Dynamic Host Configuration Protocol (DHCP)* server will provide an IP address by assigning automatically for the Opta™.
-You will need to scan for the address and use that IP address as the device address of the Opta™.
+To configure the Modbus TCP communication, we need to know the IP address of each Opta™.
+If you attach Opta™ to your computer using the RJ-45 cable and the Ethernet switch and leave the ethernet configuration as default, the external *Dynamic Host Configuration Protocol (DHCP)* server will provide an IP address by assigning automatically for Opta™.
+You will need to scan for the address and use that IP address as the device address of Opta™.

-The Opta™ can also be configured manually with a specific IP address.
+Opta™ can also be configured manually with a specific IP address.
 This method is viable to assign devices with specific addresses to operate under certain policies if required.
 To do this, you need to define the IP setting by effectuating the sketch found within the `Resources` tab of the PLC IDE.
 The following image shows what the configuration could look like.

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)

-If the IP address for the Opta™ is set manually, it is necessary to configure the Ethernet interface on your computer by introducing a manual IP address setting under *IPv4*.
+If the IP address for Opta™ is set manually, it is necessary to configure the Ethernet interface on your computer by introducing a manual IP address setting under *IPv4*.
 The information set under the IPv4 configuration follows the gateway setting.
-You have to ensure a stable connection with the Opta™ using the PLC IDE to develop the project.
+You have to ensure a stable connection with Opta™ using the PLC IDE to develop the project.

-The configured IP address for the Opta™ also serves to connect and develop within the Arduino PLC IDE environment.
-The Modbus TCP option must be activated and set with the Opta™ device's assigned IP address by going to `On-line -> Set up communication`.
+The configured IP address for Opta™ also serves to connect and develop within the Arduino PLC IDE environment.
+The Modbus TCP option must be activated and set with Opta™ device's assigned IP address by going to `On-line -> Set up communication`.
 The connection between Opta™ and the development environment can be verified with the`ping <Opta™ IP Address>` command via the terminal.

 Keep in mind that the correct configuration is key to work with PLC IDE and Opta™.
-Once the properties of the Opta™ devices are correctly set, you will be able to connect to Opta™ and two devices' states without any issue.
+Once the properties of Opta™ devices are correctly set, you will be able to connect to Opta™ and two devices' states without any issue.

 #### Modbus TCP Master and Slave Mode